-• Before you get started you need to know which Controller type you have so that you can follow the correct instuctions for your controller.
+• Before you get started you need to make sure that you have the correct controller type for this installation.
+Our RFX-5X Xtreme Chip requires a CG or CG2 PCB inside your controller.
+This chip CANNOT be installed into a matrix style controller.
 The Left side images show the board from behind the battery door (no need to open the controller) and the right side is with the controller open.